 The mission of Friends of Mexican Animal Welfare is to reduce animal suffering.

 To that end, we facilitate and assist with Mexican animal welfare programs.
 Caring for animals in order to reduce animal suffering also improves public health.
-The scope of our work includes spay/neuter programs, veterinary training, and financial support to animal welfare groups that provide animal care education and sheltering/adoption of rescued animals.
+The scope of our work includes spay/neuter programs, street animal outreach, veterinary training, and financial support to animal welfare groups that provide animal care education, sheltering and adoption of rescued animals.

 We have a vision of healthy neighborhoods where animals are treated with respect and live in dignity.